freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-020.md

 # --description--

-With `type="password"` we can use the `pattern` attribute to define a regular expression that the password must match to be considered valid.
+With `type="password"` you can use the `pattern` attribute to define a regular expression that the password must match to be considered valid.

 Add a `pattern` attribute to the password `input` element to require the input match: `[a-z0-5]{8,}`